walterhiggins/ScriptCraft/docs/API-Reference.md

  * priority - optional - see events.on() for more information.

+### events.armorStandModify()

+#### Parameters

+ * callback - A function which is called whenever the [player.ArmorStandModifyHook event](https://ci.visualillusionsent.net/job/CanaryLib/javadoc/net/canarymod/hook/player/ArmorStandModifyHook.html) is fired

+ * priority - optional - see events.on() for more information.

 ### events.slotClick()

 #### Parameters

  * callback - A function which is called whenever the [player.SlotClickHook event](https://ci.visualillusionsent.net/job/CanaryLib/javadoc/net/canarymod/hook/player/SlotClickHook.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.itemFrameSetItem()

+#### Parameters

+ * callback - A function which is called whenever the [player.ItemFrameSetItemHook event](https://ci.visualillusionsent.net/job/CanaryLib/javadoc/net/canarymod/hook/player/ItemFrameSetItemHook.html) is fired

  * priority - optional - see events.on() for more information.